Skip to main content

 What is a missing acquisition?

-The missing acquisition status means that you have made a disposal but Recap cannot find when you originally acquired the asset to calculate the capital gain or loss for your tax report.
+A missing acquisition status indicates that you’ve made a disposal, but Recap cannot establish a cost basis for some or all of the assets sold using the matching rules required to calculate the accurate capital gain or loss for your tax report.

-Recap defaults any missing acquisitions to zero cost, so your capital gain will always be the highest possible, ensuring you don't underpay on tax.
-It’s likely your total gain for the tax year will be inflated, so it’s worth spending some time to fill in the gaps.
+When this happens, Recap defaults the acquisition cost to zero, which means your capital gain will be calculated as the highest possible amount—ensuring you don’t underpay on tax.
+However, this can inflate your total gain for the tax year, so it’s worth taking the time to fill in any missing acquisition details to ensure accuracy.

 How to solve a missing acquisition

-Missing acquisitions are often caused by missing or inaccurate data - make sure you import all of your historical transactions into Recap, including every exchange or wallet you have used.
-Perhaps you have data from old exchanges or wallets that you no longer use?
-Even if they have not been used during the tax year you are reporting for, they may contain data that is connected to future transactions.
+Missing acquisitions are often the result of missing or inaccurate data.
+To avoid this, ensure that you import all of your historical transactions into Recap, including every exchange or wallet you've used.
+Do you have data from old exchanges or wallets that you no longer use?
+Even if they weren’t active during the tax year you're reporting, they may contain data connected to future transactions.

-For example, if you purchased crypto using Kraken, transferred it to Coinbase and then disposed of it, your acquisition cost would be within Kraken, so you would need to connect both accounts to Recap to calculate the gain or loss on the disposal.
+For example, if you purchased crypto on Kraken, transferred it to Coinbase, and then disposed of it, the acquisition cost would be recorded in Kraken.
+To accurately calculate the gain or loss on the disposal, you would need to connect both accounts to Recap.

-It's always advisable to keep your own records and download data regularly as exchanges are under no obligation to hold your data long term.
+It's always advisable to keep your own records and download transaction data regularly, as exchanges are not obligated to store your data long term.

-If acquisition data is not recoverable because you no longer have access to an account you should try to identify the cost as accurately as possible.
-You could try emailing the platform to request data or check through old bank statements to identify purchases.
+If acquisition data is not recoverable because you no longer have access to an account, try to identify the cost as accurately as possible.
+You could email the platform to request the data or check old bank statements for any purchase information.

 Did this answer your question?